71st Street station: History

 The 71st Street station opened on June 24, 1916 along with the first portion of the BMT West End Line from 36th Street on the BMT Fourth Avenue Line to 18th Avenue station.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.
 The section of the West End Line between 62nd Street and 18th Avenue originally opened with only one track in service.
 The second track between 62nd Street and 18th Avenue opened on July 8, 1916.

 The platforms were extended in the 1950s to accommodate the current standard B Division train length of 615 feet.

 In 2012, the station was rehabilitated with funding from the American Recovery and Reinvestment Act of 2009.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center express track is not normally used.
-Both platforms have beige windscreens and brown canopies with green frames and support columns along their entire lengths except for small sections at either ends.
-Here, they have waist-high black steel fences with lampposts at regular intervals.
+Both platforms have beige windscreens along their entire lengths and brown canopies with green frames and support columns in the center.
 The station signs are in the standard black plates with white lettering.